Jaleigh Q. Pier and Jansen A. Smith, Paleontological Research Institution, Ithaca, New York.

 References and further reading:

 Boardman, R. S., A. H. Cheetham, and A. J. Rowell.
 1987.
 Fossil Invertebrates.
 Blackwell Scientific Publications.
 713 pp.

 Deline, B., J. R. Thompson, N. S. Smith, S. Zamora, I. A. Rahman, S. L. Sheffield, W. I. Ausich, T. W. Kammer, and C. D. Sumrall.
 2020.
 Evolution and Development at the Origin of a Phylum.
 Current Biology, 30: 1672-1679.

 Nichols, D., 1967.
 Echinoderms.
 Hutchinson University Library, London.

 Unless otherwise indicated, the written and visual content on this page is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-This page was written by Jaleigh Q. Pier.
+This page was written by Jaleigh Q. Pier and Jansen Smith.
 See captions of individual images for attributions.
 See original source material for licenses associated with video and/or 3D model content.